monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

-# Choose a language
+# I. Choose a language
 ![Language](/media/language.png)
 After extracting the package click on `monero-wallet-gui.exe` you'll see a list of available languages, click on the one of your choice, then go to the next step.

-# Create a Wallet
+# II.
+Create a Wallet
 ![welcome](/media/welcome.png)
 On this page you can choose between three options: